Fun Serving Ideas for a 4th of July Picnic

-From snack ideas to table settings, these crafty serving suggestions will help you host a fabulous, patriotic picnic or potluck on the 4th of July.
+These crafty serving ideas will help you host a fabulous, patriotic picnic or a 4th of July potluck.
 We've looked to the trends: Mason jars, paper projects, and flag motifs to help inspire a red, white, and blue holiday feast.

 There's something classic about Mason jars, and they're great vessels for 4th of July drinks.
 Shop antique stores for vintage versions, or look for Mason jars with handles, lids, and straws online, which makes them perfect for portable picnicking.